ELI417417/ELI417417/README.md

 ### Research & Paper Reproductions

 I believe the best way to understand a model is to **implement it line by line**.
-These are paper-perfect reproductions with training scripts, tests, and analysis notebooks:
+These are paper reproductions — implementations for learning, with training scripts, tests, and notes:

 | Paper | Venue | My Implementation |
 |-------|-------|-------------------|